moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 The Uploader is aimed at colleagues who have data not already on the MoJ Analytical Platform and wish to upload them there to be able to apply Analytical Platform tools, such as Athena.
 Only tables created from this tool can be added to from this tool.

 The Uploader is intended to be a simple user interface for uploading data to an AWS S3 bucket on the MoJ Analytical Platform.
 It removes the requirement for colleagues to be familiar with the more technical AWS interface, and enables automated validation of data storage standards and schemas.
+The Uploader may be used by internal and external colleagues alike.
+An MoJ Analytical Platform account is not required to upload data, but is required to view data from the platform.

 ## Authentication and accounts